 Status of Enron’s Efforts on Electric Reliability Legislation

-In recent months, Enron and other interested parties have been meeting under NERC’s auspices to determine how to proceed on federal electric reliability legislation this year. self-regulatory
+In recent months, Enron and other interested parties have been meeting under NERC’s auspices to determine how to proceed on federal electric reliability legislation this year.
+There are now two competing alternatives on the table: (1) a revised NERC version that is a “bottoms up” self-regulatory model and (2) a PJM-drafted alternative that leaves details and a more central role to FERC (a “top down” model).

 Enron supports legislation that embodies key principles that ensures the establishment of a Standards Setting Organization that promotes a competitive market place.